|I.||Bachelor of Arts in Liberal Studies|

 The program is designed to meet the unique needs of working adults.
 Students can complete their entire degree part-time and without ever setting foot in a classroom during traditional working hours.
 Acceptance to the Bachelor of Arts in Liberal Studies program does not guarantee or imply acceptance into another undergraduate program within the School or University.
 Students admitted to the BALS program, who wish to transfer to one of the four undergraduate schools, must apply through the Office of Undergraduate Admissions.

 A student is officially admitted to the BALS program when a notice of acceptance has been received and registration has been completed.
 All new students are encouraged to attend New Student Orientation and register online through MyAccess prior to the beginning of their first semester on the designated date for that term.
-During the orientation process, incoming BALS students are administered assessments in their reading and writing skills.

 Many BALS students have already completed some college study, and Georgetown is pleased to offer transfer credit for as many as 64 credits.
 Courses must have been completed for grades and credits to be considered for transfer.
 A minimum grade of "C" (2.000) or higher is required for a course to be eligible for transfer review.
 Additional transfer criteria will be provided by the program.
 Admitted students will receive notification of the program’s transfer-credit decisions within their first semester of study.

-The BALS program maintains three articulation agreements wit two-year colleges in the area: Montgomery College, Northern Virginia Community College, and Prince George's Community College.
+The BALS program maintains three articulation agreements with two-year colleges in the area: Montgomery College, Northern Virginia Community College, and Prince George's Community College.
 Please note that these agreements are exclusively between these institutions and the BALS program and do not apply to other undergraduate programs or Schools at Georgetown.
 Details of each agreement are outlined on the BALS Admissions page.

 Transfer credit ordinarily is not awarded for study at other institutions after you have started study at Georgetown.
 However, students sometimes seek to take summer classes at institutions outside the Washington DC area.
 Consult with the BALS program before registering for such classes, so you can be sure that they will apply to your academic program.